FangtingZhou/csNet/README.md

 However, in the current package, we only consider a fixed network case by assign a spike and slab prior on gene-gene coefficient.
 Future work is on efficient modeling and calculating graph parameters under the dynamic network case.

 ### Model Inference
 The model is constructed under the Bayesian framework and inference is done with Markov chain Monte Carlo (MCMC).
+Although using C to perform updates, the *mcmcRun* function will be slow if dimension of dataset and maxit are large.

 ### Package Usage
 We provide R code to generate simulation data and perform simulation study, and C code to do MCMC updates.
 In the future work, we hope to visualize the constructed dynamic network and pseudotime trajectory, and provide comparison with other methods.